1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     So now let's place this cue on the edge of the table, so that only the bottom part lays on it.
 Again you place your hand somewhere in the middle and hold the cue tight, the end of the cue is just in the air.
     So when your friend rotates the cue again at the bottom - what will happen?
 Exactly, the end of the cue will wiggle around and you won't feel the forces that strong anymore like before.
     Now you and your friend still hold the cue at these positions, but both of you allow a tiny bit of movement, like you allow to move your arms just a tiny bit, following the movement of the cue.
 Again your friend rotates the cue at the bottom while the top of the cue can still wiggle around in the air.
 What will happen?
 Exactly, you as the 'anti-backlash nut' guy won't feel pretty much any forces or stuttering anymore.
-    I know, using analogies isn't always a good idea to explain things, but I hope it became at least a bit more clear to you why (imho) the end of the lead screw shouldn't be rigidly fixed and why I suppose to use a flexible coupler at the bottom and an Oldham coupler (or at least not completely tightened screws) in the middle where the anti-backlash nut is mounted to the frame.
+    I know, using analogies isn't always a good idea to explain things, but I hope it became at least a bit more clear to you why (imho) the end of the lead screw shouldn't be rigidly fixed and why I suppose to use a flexible coupler at the bottom and an Oldham coupler in the middle where the anti-backlash nut is mounted to the frame.

 - Reddit member [DrumsticknDrumstick](https://www.reddit.com/user/DrumsticknDrumstick/) upgraded the z-axis of his **Neo** to a dual drive, the solution fits both the **Go** and the **Neo**: [Kobra neo/go dual Z mod](https://www.reddit.com/r/anycubic/comments/1083sr2/kobra_neogo_dual_z_mod/)